I Do, I Do, I Do, I Do, I Do

-"I Do, I Do, I Do, I Do, I Do" is a song recorded by the Swedish pop group ABBA for their eponymous third studio album (1975).
+"I Do, I Do, I Do, I Do, I Do" is a song recorded by the Swedish pop music group ABBA for their eponymous third studio album (1975).
 It was written by Benny Andersson, Björn Ulvaeus, and their manager Stig Anderson, with Andersson and Ulvaeus producing.
 Agnetha Fältskog and Anni-Frid Lyngstad sing lead vocals.
 It was released on 10 April 1975 as the album's third single by Polar Music.
-The song takes inspiration from the European schlager music of the 1950's, as well as the saxophone sound of the 1950's American orchestra leader Billy Vaughn.
+The song takes inspiration from the European schlager music of the 1950's to the 1970s, as well as the saxophone sound of the 1950's American orchestra leader Billy Vaughn.
+They were to repeat the style one more time, with "Why Did It Have to Be Me?" on the next studio album, 1976's Arrival.

 Despite mixed to negative critical reception, the single proved a surprise success for the group following the dismal success of previous singles, reaching the top ten in ten countries.
 Most notably, it was the group's first number one hit in Australia, and the start of a 14-week run atop the Kent Music Report chart; "I Do, I Do, I Do, I Do, I Do" spent three weeks atop, "Mamma Mia" ten weeks, and "SOS" one week.
 It also became the group's third top-twenty hit on the US Billboard Hot 100.
 A notable exception to the song's success was in the United Kingdom, where it just barely cracked the UK top 40.

 History

 After the release of "Waterloo", ABBA were having difficulty establishing themselves as an act with longevity.
 "I Do, I Do, I Do, I Do, I Do" put ABBA firmly back in the spotlight in many territories.
-With a rousing saxophone tune and homage to 1950s schlager music, "I Do, I Do, I Do, I Do, I Do" was a significant improvement for the group on the international charts, although it made little impact in Britain.
+With a rousing saxophone tune and homage to schlager music and aforementioned Billy Vaughn, "I Do, I Do, I Do, I Do, I Do" was a significant improvement for the group on the international charts, although it made little impact in Britain.
 The song's popularity was boosted (particularly in Australia) by the release of a promotional film shown on television.

 "I Do, I Do, I Do, I Do, I Do" was first released in the middle of March in the Netherlands as the group had embarked on a promotional tour on 3-4 March 1975.
 During this promotional tour, the group performed the song on The Eddy Go Round Show, broadcast on 6 March, and TopPop broadcast on 18 April 1975.
 With the Eurovision Song Contest 1975 approaching, ABBA had to withstand comparisons to Dutch group Teach-in.
 The music video had the members disappearing and singing to each other.

+Björn Ulvaeus would later say in a August 1975 interview with Record Mirror that the song was chosen over "SOS" as a single because "it is as you [interviewer Jan Iles] say, a very commercial record and one which stands a better chance of making the charts," even though Ulvaeus much preferred the latter song.